KiddKailash/StudyBuddy/README.md

-# ClipCard
+# Study Buddy

-ClipCard is a flashcard generation platform that allows users to create study cards from uploaded files, and pasted text.
+Study Buddy is a flashcard generation platform that allows users to create study cards from uploaded files, and pasted text.
 This frontend repository connects with a backend server to process files and text into structured flashcards using the OpenAI API.

 ## Table of Contents